abecker93/UAFS/README.md

 UAFS: Uncertainty Aware Feature Selection
 =========================================

-This repo contains R code for UAFS, or Uncertainty Aware Feature Selection, a method for performing this subset selection prior to imputation.
+This repo contains R code for UAFS, or _Uncertainty Aware Feature Selection_, a method for performing this subset selection prior to imputation.
 A paper detailing this method is available at https://arxiv.org/pdf/1904.01385.pdf.

 ## Usage